 The term 'abuse' is often used as an umbrella term.
 All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
 Abuse and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another.
+In most cases, multiple issues will overlap with one another so staff should always be vigilant and raise concerns immediately with the DSL or deputies.